Use this glossary of credit card terms to better understand the definitions and meanings for some of the most common credit card terminology.

 Bill Pay[skip to next word]

 Bill Pay is an online service that allows you to pay your bills through Bank of America’s Online Banking.
-You can set up one-time payments, schedule future payments or create recurring payments from your checking, money market savings account, SafeBalance Banking® account or from your Home Equity Line of Credit.Back to top
+You can set up one-time payments, schedule future payments or create recurring payments from your Bank of America Advantage Banking account, your Money Market account, your Home Equity Line of Credit, or from a non-Bank of America funding account.Back to top

 Cash advance[skip to next word]